STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 It depends on your situation and partner status.
 Many people with herpes have had the virus for years without knowing.
 A current partner who has never had an outbreak may already have the virus and not know, or may not have it.
 Testing options for partners include type-specific blood testing or swabbing if and when they have a sore.
 The Specialist GP discusses partner testing and disclosure at the result consult if your test is positive.

 Yes.
 If you have a typical-looking sore that is consistent with herpes, antiviral treatment has its strongest effect in the first 48 to 72 hours after the sore appears.
 Waiting for the swab result before starting treatment may mean missing this window.
-A separate telehealth or in-person consult can be booked to discuss starting antivirals while the swab is in transit.
-This consult is a separate fee from the $79 kit.
+The Specialist GP can discuss starting treatment during your consult, and treatment is arranged on the call.